lbeni/docker-mssqltools-azcopy/README.md

 # docker-mssqltools-azcopy
-Docker images for mssql-tools with azcopy installed
+Docker images for mssql-tools with azcopy installed.